Twin bombings at churches in Pakistan kill 14, wound 78

 | LAHORE, Pakistan

-LAHORE, Pakistan Suicide bombings outside two churches in Lahore killed 14 people and wounded nearly 80 others during services on Sunday in attacks claimed by a faction of the Pakistani Taliban.
+LAHORE, Pakistan Bombs outside two churches in the Pakistani city of Lahore killed 14 people and wounded nearly 80 during Sunday services, and witnesses said quick action by a security guard prevented many more deaths.

+Islamist militants in Pakistan have attacked Christians and other religious minorities often over the last decade or more.

+Many Christians, who make up less than two percent of Pakistan's population of more than 180 million, accuse the government of doing little to protect them, saying politicians are quick to offer condolences after an attack but slow to act to improve security.

-Sunday's attacks occurred minutes apart in a majority Christian suburb of the eastern city.
-Police said they targeted two churches, one Catholic and one Protestant, that are very close to each other.
+Sunday's blasts occurred minutes apart in a majority Christian suburb of the eastern city.
+Police said it seemed they targeted two churches, one Catholic and one Protestant, that are very close to each other.

-Islamist militants in Pakistan have attacked Christians and other religious minorities often over the past decade.
-Many Christians accuse the government of doing little to protect them, saying politicians are quick to offer condolences after an attack but slow to take any concrete steps to improve security.

-Following the blasts, enraged residents lynched two men they suspected of involvement, a police official said.
+After the explosions, enraged residents protested and lynched two suspects, police said.

-Protesters also began smashing up shops and attacking vehicles.
-Police and several politicians were chased from the scene, residents said.

-Witnesses said more bloodshed in the bombings was prevented by security guards and police assigned to the churches.
-Four died tackling the attackers.

 "I was sitting at a shop near the church when a blast jolted the area.
 I rushed towards the spot and saw the security guard scuffle with a man who was trying to enter the church.
-After failing, he blew himself up," witness Amir Masih said.
+After failing, he blew himself up," said witness Amir Masih.

-Another witness, Akram Bhatti, said: "I was present outside Christ Church when I saw a young man in his early 20s wearing black clothes.
-He was stopped by the guard.
-The attacker exploded the suicide vest."
+The guard died as well, he said.
+It was not clear if the first blast was also triggered by a suicide bomber, Masih said.

-Fourteen people were killed and 78 wounded in total, said Zahid Pervaiz, provincial director of general health.
+Fourteen people were killed and 78 wounded, said Zahid Pervaiz, provincial director of general health.

+"The rescue operation is still underway and the death toll may increase," rescue services spokesman Sajjad Hussain said.

 The Taliban faction Jamaat-ul-Ahrar claimed responsibility.